SonarSource/sonarqube/server/sonar-docs/src/pages/setup/install-server.md

 ## Installing the Web Server

 First, check the [requirements](/requirements/requirements/).
-Note that you cannot run the SonarQube server as `root` on Unix-based systems.

 Then download and unzip the [distribution](http://www.sonarqube.org/downloads/) (do not unzip into a directory starting with a digit).

+SonarQube cannot be run as `root` on Unix-based systems, so create a dedicated user account to use for SonarQube if necessary.

 _$SONARQUBE-HOME_ (below) refers to the path to the directory where the SonarQube distribution has been unzipped.